Jacky040124/tutorly/README.md

 ## Project Overview

-Bamboo Academy Calendar is a comprehensive tutoring management system that combines scheduling, virtual classroom integration, and student progress tracking.
+Tutorly Calendar is a comprehensive tutoring management system that combines scheduling, virtual classroom integration, and student progress tracking.
 The platform emphasizes ease of use while providing robust features for both teachers and students.

 ## Key Features